DanLyss/AstroNavigation/artifacts/Night Sky Photo Quality Assessment.md

 ## Overview 🌌

 The quality of an average photo of the night sky is good enough for analysis.
 The stars captured in the images typically occupy 1-4 pixels, ensuring sufficient precision for subsequent calculations.
+Astromery only able to recognize stars on the photos where sky is dark enough, so there is contsrast between the sky and the stars.

 ## Examples 📷